axsh/openvnet/docs/content/creating-virtual-networks/two-networks.md

 ## Setup

-The first two steps we have done before.
+The first two steps are similar to what we have done before.
 Create a new network and setup its simulated DHCP service.

 ### Create the new network